 After making King of Falafel & Shawarma's falafel recipe in Alexandra Penfold and Siobhan Wallace's new cookbook, New York a la Cart, I may stop buying pre-made falafel.
 These falafel fritters are made properly, with soaked dried chickpeas and a whole party of spices.
 Rolled into small balls and fried for just a few minutes, they emerge crisp-tender and fragrant.

-Entries tagged with 'king of falafel and shawarma'
+'king of falafel and shawarma' on Serious Eats

 I eat a lot of falafel.
 It can come from a cart, a restaurant, or even a deli case--I don't really discriminate.
 But I probably should be more picky because most of the falafel out there isn't great.
 So much of the falafel I find is either greasy and falling apart or dense and dry.
 But after making King of Falafel & Shawarma's falafel recipe in Alexandra Penfold and Siobhan Wallace's new cookbook, New York a la Cart, I may stop buying my falafel pre-made (unless of course I happen to be in Astoria and happen to stop by the Falafel King himself).
 These falafel are made properly, with soaked dried chickpeas and a whole party of spices.
 Rolled into small balls and fried for just a few minutes, they emerge crisp-tender and fragrant.
 They're perfect in pita sandwiches or eaten one by one, with your hands, dipped into a giant bowl of tahini.